Introduction and Eligibility

 a strong commitment to the Rural West and who have exhibited excellence in Community

-be making significant contributions to Rural and/or Community Development and must
+been making significant contributions to Rural and/or Community Development and must

 have been employed in these activities for at least four years.

-a Tribal College Extension Director, or by the USDA Rural Development State Director
+Director, a Tribal College Extension Director, or by the USDA Rural Development State

-from any of the 13 states of Pacific Territories comprising the western region.
+Director from any of the 13 states of Pacific Territories comprising the western region.

 - Fellows are approved by the WRDC Board of Directors.

-are eligible to be nominated for additional terms.
+were eligible to be nominated for additional terms.